International Pharmacy Graduate (IPG)

 New Pharmacy Technician Graduate from Canada

-To be eligible to take the “new to practice” path to regulation, you must have graduated from a pharmacy technician program that has been accredited by the Canadian Council for Accreditation of Pharmacy Programs (CCAPP).
+If you graduated from a pharmacy technician program that has been accredited by the Canadian Council for Accreditation of Pharmacy Programs (CCAPP), here are the steps to become licensed as a pharmacy technician with the College of Pharmacists of BC (CPBC):

 Note: Step 2, 3 and 4 can be completed in any order.